MasterSlyer10/tdd-ai-companion/README.md

 To use this extension, you'll need:

 1. **Google Gemini API Key**: Required for generating test suggestions and code implementations
+   - Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - You **MUST** have this key to use any AI features in the extension
-2. **Pinecone API Key**: Required for the RAG (Retrieval-Augmented Generation) functionality that enhances context awareness
+2. **Pinecone API Key**: Required for the RAG (Retrieval-Augmented Generation) functionality
+   - Sign up at [Pinecone](https://www.pinecone.io/) and create an API key
+   - Required for advanced context-aware suggestions
+   - The extension will not be able to index your codebase without this key

+> ⚠️ **IMPORTANT**: This extension will not function properly without these API keys.
+They must be added to the extension settings before use.

 ## Extension Settings